Andy Polo: Millonarios and loan to Universitario

 In July 2014, Colombian club Millonarios bought 50% of Polo's playing rights in 2014 and loaned Polo for 3 years with the option to buy the other 50%.
 He played his first game with the club in a Copa Colombia group stage 1–2 defeat against Llaneros, in which he gave an assist.
-He scored 2 goals in 11 games in six months in the team, during which his playing time diminished.
+He scored 2 goals in 11 games in six months with the team, during which his playing time diminished.

 In January 2015, Polo was loaned to Universitario, initially barely playing under manager Luis Fernando Suárez.
 During the Torneo Clausura, the arrival of manager Roberto Chale saw him quickly entering the starting XI.
 In November, Polo scored his only goal of the season on matchday 17, with a free kick in a 1–2 victory against Sporting Cristal.
 He remained in Universitario for the 2016 season, becoming a key player in an offensive quartet that also included Edison Flores, Raúl Ruidíaz and Diego Guastavino, which led the club to victory in the 2016 Torneo Apertura.
 Flores was sold and Ruidíaz left on a loan before the Torneo Clausura, which led to a decrease in performance in this stage.
 Despite that, the team managed to reach the playoffs' semifinals, where they were eliminated by FBC Melgar 3–4 on aggregate, with Polo scoring in the away match.
 For the third place match, they defeated Deportivo Municipal 3–2.